All states or jurisdictions that administer the HiSET exam have their own policies and testing requirements.

-Indiana uses the HiSET exam for its High School Equivalency (HSE) program.
+Indiana uses both the GED and HiSET exams for its High School Equivalency (HSE) program.
 The minimum age to qualify for the exam is 16 in Indiana.

 Test-takers 16 and 17 years old, however, must meet specific additional requirements.
-Please get in touch with your nearest HiSET test center for details.
-The Indiana HiSET exam is only open to state residents, but there’s no requirement to first take a HiSET practice test (unless you take the exam online).
+Please get in touch with your nearest GED or HiSET test center for details.
+The Indiana GED and HiSET exams are only open to state residents, but there’s no requirement to first take a GED or HiSET practice test (unless you take the exam online).

-Indiana requires test-takers to complete the five HiSET subtests within a 60-day period after taking the first subject test.
-Test-takers that don’t complete the full HiSET battery within that 60-day timeframe will need to start all over again.
-Check here for more information about-> HiSET testing in Indiana.
+Indiana requires test-takers to complete the four GED or five HiSET subtests within a 60-day period after taking the first subject test.
+Test-takers that don’t complete the full GED or HiSET battery within that 60-day timeframe will need to start all over again.
+Check here for more information about-> GED and HiSET testing in Indiana.

 Iowa uses the HiSET exam for its high school equivalency (HSE) testing program.
 In Iowa, the minimally required age is 18, but underage applicants (17 years old) may qualify as well if they meet strict criteria like being officially withdrawn from their high school and parental consent is required.

 In Iowa, 16-year-olds may also be able to take the HiSET exam if they are residents of an IA Juvenile Institution (State Training Schools at Mitchellville and Eldorado) or are under the supervision of one of Iowa’s Juvenile Probation Offices.

 Test takers will not receive their high school equivalency diplomas until they’ve reached the age of 18 and their classes from 9th grade have graduated.